11. pyxc: Statement Blocks

 Builder->CreateBr(MergeBB);

-// Emit the else branch (or just fall through if there is none).
+// Emit the else branch — skipped entirely if there is no else.

 Builder->SetInsertPoint(ElseBB);